Aller au contenu

 22597:20240309:155230.362 HA manager started in active mode

-These log messages confirm that the HA manager process has started and assumed the active role.
+These log messages confirm that the HA manager process has started and has assumed the active role.
 This means that the Zabbix instance is now the primary node in the HA cluster, handling all monitoring operations.
 If a failover event occurs, another standby node will take over based on the configured HA strategy.

-On the second server (and any additional nodes):
+Running the same command on the second server (and any additional nodes):

-grep HA /var/log/zabbix/zabbix_server.log
+localhost:~> sudo grep HA /var/log/zabbix/zabbix_server.log

 22304:20240309:155331.163 starting HA manager